FamilySearch/gedcomx/specifications/date-format-specification.md

 An indeterminate date with a single occurrence within a specified `date range`.

+Examples:

 * Sometime between December 6, 1940 and December 8, 1940

 # 3. Scope

-The GEDCOM X Date MUST represent one of the following:
+The GEDCOM X Date represents one of the following:

 * a simple date
 * a date range
 * a recurring date
 * an approximate date
+* an approximate date range

 ## 3.1 Simple Date